PaloAltoNetworks/panhandler/docs/skillets.rst

 * depends: List of dicts containing repository urls and branches that this skillet depends on
-* labels: YAML dict of optional Skillet configuration information.
-For example - collection labels
+* labels: Extensible list of key/value pairs that offers additional, optional, functionality.
+See here for a complete list :ref:`Labels`.

 .. note::